WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/u.md

 No spelled-out term.
 Use uppercase.

+## UNIX epoch time

+Use rather than *Unix time* or *epoch time* to refer to a point in time represented as a number of seconds since the Unix epoch (00:00:00 UTC on January 1, 1970), ignoring leap seconds.

 ## unmark

 Don't use to refer to the action of clearing a check mark from a checkbox.
 Instead, use *clear* for checkboxes, and *deselect* for other UI elements.